The Crag Rat Run – in pictures

 Now the climbing begins!
 We head straight up the footpath into the old Wetherby Road section, a dead-end since the Retail Park was developed nearby.

-We find ourselves at the roundabout where we make a right turn following the footpath.
-Don’t worry though, we’re not headed onto the by-pass!
+We find ourselves at the roundabout where we make a careful right turn on the footpath.

-Almost immediately, we slip-off the pavement onto this scrabbly track leading us up into the Lido.
+Almost immediately, we bear right onto this track leading us up into the top of the Lido.

-We head down through the Lido caravans towards Birkham woods.
+We head down through the Lido caravans on the main roadway towards Birkham woods in the distance.

 Once into the ancient Birkham Woods, we bear right at this fork, up the main trail on the north-side of the woods.